 Saner creates the organization, and the newly created organization appears on the All Organizations page.

-Note: During organization creation, Saner automatically creates an account within the organization. |
+| Note: During organization creation, Saner automatically creates an account within the organization. |

-Modify an organization
+Modify an Organization

-User access level: You must be signed in as an Admin or Organization Admin to modify an organization. |
+| User access level: You must be signed in as an Admin or Organization Manager to modify an organization. |

 1. Sign in to the Saner web console and go to the Control Panel page.